-Today I am introducing a new section on Special Situation Investments: Quick Ideas.
+Today I am introducing a new section on SSI: Quick Ideas.

 Quick Ideas is for short posts on potentially interesting and actionable investment ideas with more emphasis on making the situation available to members quickly after finding it and less emphasis on the extensive initial research and preparation of full write-up.

 The aim is not only to get the core case info quickly on SSI but also to encourage members to share more.
 I get that writing extensive write-ups is not something everyone loves doing or has time for, so hopefully this format will attract more participation.

 The section will be curated by my colleague Ilja.
 He has been an active member on SSI for quite some time and he is very much looking forward to pushing the Quick Ideas section forward.